doflip/less-tests/docs/docs-overview.md

-In your project's Gruntfile, the `{{ docs.name }}` task is already configured with a number of build `targets`.
+In your project's Gruntfile, the `styles` task is already configured with a number of build `targets`.
 This is for convenience to show you how to create your own tests:

 ```js
 grunt.initConfig({